 The Dough

-The remaining ingredients include: two room temperature eggs, ½ cup softened butter (1 stick), ½ cup sugar, 1 tsp salt, 2 ¼ tsp active dry yeast (one package), ½ cup warm water, 3 ½ cups of bread flour and some for the surface where you will roll the dough out.
+The remaining ingredients include two room-temperature eggs, ½ cup softened butter (1 stick), ½ cup sugar (plus a pinch of additional sugar for activating the yeast), 1 tsp salt, 2 ¼ tsp active dry yeast (one package of this Red Star brand is our mom’s favorite), ½ cup warm water, 3 ½ cups of bread flour and some for the surface where you will roll the dough out.

 How to Make the Butt Buns

 First, prepare the mashed potatoes and set aside.
-Then, you can add the 1/4 tsp sugar to the warm water in a medium mixing bowl.
-Next, add in the yeast and allow to foam up for about 5 minutes.
+Then, add the 1/4 tsp sugar to the warm water in a medium mixing bowl.
+Next, add the yeast and allow it to foam up for about 5 minutes.

 Making the dough:

-In a large mixing bowl, mix the mashed potatoes, eggs, and butter together.
-Then stir in the sugar, salt, yeast and warm water mixture.
+In a large mixing bowl, combine the mashed potatoes, eggs, and butter together.
+Then stir in the sugar, salt, yeast, and warm water mixture.
 Begin to add flour, about 1 cup at a time, until a dough forms.

 Preparing for rising: